weefbellington/screenplay/README.md

 #####Hold on, what's a View-based application?

 A View-based application is built primarily out of Views, instead of Activities or Fragments.
-In fact, it's common for view-based applications to have a single Activity.
-Screen transitions are created by animating views on and off the screen, and removing the views when they're no longer visible.
+It's common for view-based applications to have a single Activity.
+Screen transitions are created by animating views on and off the screen.
+Views are removed when they're no longer visible.

 Many in the Android community have lobbied [in favor of View-based applications](https://corner.squareup.com/2014/10/advocating-against-android-fragments.html).
 The idea is that by programming directly with Views, you can avoid a lot of the complexity and indirection that is associated with the Android application lifecycle.

 #####What's the catch?